Interview With Kenny Cashwell

 By Brian Weis

-Below is an interview with Kenny Cashwell, the General Manager at Sequoyah National Golf Club.
+Below is an interview with Kenny Cashwell, the former General Manager at Sequoyah National Golf Club.
 The following are a few traditional and non traditional golf centric questions that I love to ask influential people in the golf industry.

 Can you provide our readers a brief biography?